 - One subhead

 3. Meta Description

-The meta description is what search engines show underneath the title of your page or post, which can determine its ‘clickability.’
+The meta description or excerpt is what search engines show underneath the title of your page or post on the SERP, which can determine its ‘clickability.’
 Here you are limited to 155-160 characters, including spaces.
 The meta description gives you a little more space to expand on what your title has promised and ideally it will also contain your keyword phrase or variation.
 Note though that your excerpt is longer and not an exact repeat of your title.

-More than likely your objective for publishing a new page or post includes adding to the magnet site at the hub of your inbound marketing strategy.
+More than likely your objective for publishing a new page or post includes adding to the magnet site at the hub of your content marketing strategy.
 The depth of material and connections within your own materials as well as credible outside resources need to be clear.
-Internal and external inks help confirm the semantic relevance of the subject of your article for a particular search phrase.
-I generally seek a minimum of three links for a new blog post, for example: one internal link to another blog post on the same blog; one external link to another website owned by or related to the post publisher; and a third link to a credible external resource or values-based partner.
+Internal and external links help confirm the semantic relevance of the subject of your article for a particular search phrase.
+I generally seek a minimum of three links for a new blog post, for example: one internal link to another blog post on the same blog; one external link to another website owned by or related to the post publisher or a values-based partner; and a third link to a credible external resource without on-site advertising.
 (Affiliate links do not count.)
+Choosing your external links

 5. Image alt tags

 Thankfully, there’s no length restriction for image alt tags.
-(Alt tag identifies alternative text used to identify the nature or content of an image if a user cannot view it because of a slow connection or use of a screen-to-text reader.)
+(Alt tag identifies alternative text used to describe the nature or content of an image if a user cannot view it because of a slow connection or use of a screen-to-text reader.)
 There’s no need to write an epistle, but your objective is to describe the context (using your keyword phrase) as well as the image itself so your page or post is accessible and inclusive for all potential visitors.